-Morshed Mannan has been connected to the Company Law Department, Institute of Private Law since September 2015 as a Teaching-/Research Staff Member.
+Morshed Mannan has been connected to the Company Law Department, Institute of Private Law since January 2017 as a PhD candidate.
 He completed his LLM in Advanced Studies in International Civil & Commercial Law (cum laude) at Leiden University.

 Previously, he completed his Bachelor of Laws at the University of Warwick (Coventry, UK) in 2011 and was called to the Bar of England & Wales in 2012.